The coronavirus financial impact on US households has been big and has exposed many weaknesses that show people were not ready for another recession.

 Because she works from home we don’t have transportation costs or daycare costs.

-Before you have a baby look at your options your employer has to offer you.
+Before you have a baby, look at the options your employer has to offer you.
 Sometimes your employer may offer maternity leave, discount daycare costs, healthcare coverage, etc.

 Like I mentioned at the beginning of this article, you don’t have to buy everything to feel like you’re a good parent.
 Distinguish between needs and wants and consider getting used items and also selling those items that you don’t need.